Trade Gold Trading

 The pivot point itself represents a level of highest resistance or support, depending on the overall sentiment.
 If the oil market is direction-less ( range bound ) crude oil prices will often fluctuate greatly around this level until a crude oil price breakout develops.
 Oil Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
 This oil indicator is a leading Oil indicator that provides signals of potentially new highs or lows within a given chart time frame.

 The support and resistance levels calculated from the central pivot point and the previous market width may be used as exit points of the open Oil trades, but are rarely used as entry signals.
-For examples, if the crude crude oil price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.
+For examples, if the crude oil price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.

 Pivot Points